Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 The cons are listed below:

-- A foreign transaction fee of 1% of the transaction
+- A foreign transaction fee of up to 1% of the transaction

 - Lack of physical branches